beginning of content

 Common STIs include:

-If left untreated, some STIs can affect your long-term health and/or fertility.
+If left untreated, some STIs can affect your long-term health and fertility.
+STIs can be passed from mother to baby and cause complications in pregnancy and birth.

 Am I at risk of STIs?

-STIs can be passed through vaginal, oral or anal sex.
+STIs are most often passed through vaginal, oral or anal sex.
 If you have unprotected sex, you may be at risk of an STI.
 The best way to protect yourself from STIs is by using condoms for penetrative sex and having regular STI checks.

 Learn more about safe sex.